 This is the really really boring bit mostly read by bots and occasionally a HU-MAN (see below)!
 Are you a HU-MAN?
 Please say hello!

-If I’ve saved you time/money or helped you out, please feel free to show your appreciation & support https://paypal.me/GilesDMiddleton
+If I’ve saved you time/money or helped you out, or you enjoy my games please feel free to show your appreciation & support https://paypal.me/GilesDMiddleton

 The articles on this blog are my personal ‘brain dump’.
 I came to the realisation that I cannot possibly hold all the information I learn or problems I solve in my head.
 My memory is like a bucket, once it’s full, old memories leak out when new ones come in.
 So this site serves as my personal brain-backup.
 If you find posts useful, please leave a comment and say thanks, or even better, share it!

 I’m of the opinion that if a developer encounters a problem and a solution which isn’t readily available (or obvious) elsewhere, they should blog it.
 If I can save a fellow developer 10 minutes, then I’m glad to have helped.

 My views are solely my own and do not represent those of my employer.
 Use information from my posts entirely at your own risk.

 Showing an interest in programming from an early age, and developing commercial systems from the age of 15, I graduated in Computer Science at Lancaster University in 1996.
 I have experience in Financial, Defence and Commercial software projects and have always been elevated quickly to positions of responsibility.
 During 2011-2013 I was permitted to join the BCS under the fellowship programme (FBCS), but apart from having some letters after my name and being able to sign passports, the BCS offers very little to its members which is not already offered to the general public for free.
 It currently lacks teeth compared to other professional industry bodies (legal/financial/medical).
 I will return if this changes.
 I am also a Certified Scrum Master.
 The exam might have been easy, but being a Scrum master is not.